OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 Athletics | 29 | 29

--- Sports played only once in the olympics
+### 7. Which Sports were just played only once in the olympics?
 ```sql
 with t1 as (
 	select